Legal Policies

 a.
 This POSH Policy shall not be misused to bring frivolous or malicious charges against fellow employees.

 b.
-If the IC/Redressal Committee arrives at the conclusion that the allegation against the Respondent is malicious or the Complainant has made the Complaint knowing it to be false or the Complainant has produced any forged or misleading document, it may recommend the Company to take any action including a written apology, warning, reprimand or censure, withholding of promotion, withholding of pay rise or increments, terminating the Complainant from service or undergoing a counseling session or carrying out community service.
+If the Complaints Committee arrives at the conclusion that the allegation against the Respondent is malicious or the Complainant has made the Complaint knowing it to be false or the Complainant has produced any forged or misleading document, it may recommend the Company to take any action including a written apology, warning, reprimand or censure, withholding of promotion, withholding of pay rise or increments, terminating the Complainant from service or undergoing a counseling session or carrying out community service.

 Name of Company: GoGlobal India Private Limited